 Zai Lab Appoints Michel Vounatsos To Its Board of Directors

-/EIN News/ -- SHANGHAI and CAMBRIDGE, Mass., Jan.
-09, 2023 (GLOBE NEWSWIRE) -- Zai Lab Limited (NASDAQ: ZLAB; HKEX: 9688) today announced that Michel Vounatsos has been appointed to its Board of Directors, effective January 7, 2023.
+SHANGHAI and CAMBRIDGE, Mass., Jan.
+09, 2023 (GLOBE NEWSWIRE) -- Zai Lab Limited ZLAB HKEX: 9688))) today announced that Michel Vounatsos has been appointed to its Board of Directors, effective January 7, 2023.
 Mr. Vounatsos brings to the Board extensive global leadership and management experience in the biopharmaceutical industry, including more than 25 years of service at leading companies.
 His expertise includes significant commercial experience in China and worldwide in the areas of primary care and neuroscience.

 "We are delighted to welcome Michel Vounatsos to the Zai Lab Board of Directors," said Dr. Samantha Du, Founder, Chairperson, and CEO of Zai Lab.
 "Michel has a wealth of commercial experience, globally and in China, which will be invaluable to the Board and our executive team as the Company continues its efforts to develop and commercialize the products in its pipeline to serve patients in China and around the world.
 In particular, his deep development and commercial experience in neuroscience will significantly benefit the Company as we continue to enhance our expertise in this key therapeutic area."